alongwithyou/LSTM-MATLAB/README.md

 # LSTM-MATLAB

 LSTM-MATLAB is Long Short-term Memory (LSTM) in MATLAB, which is meant to be succinct, illustrative and for research purpose only.
 It is accompanied with a paper for reference: [Revisit Long Short-Term Memory: An Optimization Perspective], NIPS deep learning workshop, 2014.

 Creater & Maintainer
 Qi Lyu

 #FEATURES
   - original Long short-term Memory
-  - all connect peephole
+  - all connect peephole £¨¿ú²â¿× ÄÚ¿ú¾µ£©
   - support optimization methods like LBFGS and CG
   - CPU or GPU acceleration
-  - Mapreduce parallelization
+  - Mapreduce parallelization £¨ÁÁµã£©
   - gradient checking
   - easy configuration
   - baseline experiment